The three main causes for children being separated from their family and entering public care are poverty, abuse and neglect and disability.

 This is achieved by corporate grants and in-country fundraising in Romania, UK donors as well as setting up and running leading edge charity shops specialising in vintage and current fashion, art and books for adults and children.

-Romania is home to almost 4 million children...half are at risk of childhood poverty and social exclusion and nearly 1 in 4 suffer from severe material deprivation.
+Romania is home to almost 4 million children...almost half are at risk of childhood poverty and social exclusion and nearly 1 in 4 suffer from severe material deprivation.